-- Nonunion – This is when the vertebrae fail to grow together, and the fusion fails.
-This can cause pain to recur, and the implants may loosen or even break.
+- Nonunion (When a nonunion occurs because the vertebrae fail to grow together and the fusion fails, this can cause pain to recur, and the implants may loosen or even break)

-How long after spinal fusion surgery can you bend over?
+How long does it take after surgery before you can bend over?

-After spinal fusion, you should not bend or twist your spine for at least six weeks, or until the fusion heals.
+After spinal fusion surgery for scoliosis, you should not bend or twist your spine for at least six weeks, or until the fusion heals.
 If you bend or twist too early, you can damage your spinal fusion.

 Spinal fusion can take as long as three months to heal.
 Exercise will promote healing in your back and you will likely be encouraged by your physician to begin light physical therapy anywhere between six weeks and three months after surgery.

 Initially, this surgery may prevent you from bending over and decrease flexibility in your back because two of your bones are forming into one.
-Your muscles weaken because of the surgery, causing you to lose tone in your muscle and range of motion.
-This induces stiffness. but it is designed to ultimately decrease your back pain.
+Your muscles weaken because of the surgery, causing you to muscle tone and range of motion.
+This induces stiffness but is ultimately designed to decrease your back pain.

 What is the recovery process for spinal fusion?

-The recovery time for spinal fusion surgery takes anywhere from a few days to a few months, depending on the extent of the surgery.
+The recovery time takes anywhere from a few days to a few months, depending on the extent of the surgery.
 As a result, returning to work after a spinal fusion can vary.

-The fusion process can take anywhere from 3-18 months, with 6-12 months being the typical timeframe.
+The fusion process can take anywhere from three to 18 months, with six to 12 months being the typical timeframe.
 Radiographs or X-rays are generally taken after surgery to make sure this process is occurring without complications.

 Get the Ultimate Guide to Scoliosis Treatment